unoplatform/uno.extensions/doc/Learn/Authentication/HowTo-OidcAuthentication.md

 ## Step-by-steps

 > [!IMPORTANT]
 > This guide assumes you used the template wizard or `dotnet new unoapp` to create your solution.
-If not, it is recommended that you follow the [instructions](xref:Uno.Extensions.HowToGettingStarted) for creating an application from the template.
+If not, it is recommended that you follow the [Creating an application with Uno.Extensions article](xref:Uno.Extensions.HowToGettingStarted) for creating an application from the template.

 ### 1. Prepare for OIDC authentication

 - For this type of authentication, the application must already be registered with the desired identity provider.

 - A client id (and client secret) will be provided to you.